S1lence-z/2d-game/README.md

-# TODO List

-- **Infinite Mode**: the player goes automatically to the right, platforms spawn in front of him
-- **3 Levels**: make 3 hard-coded levels

----

 # Space Runner

 In this repository, I will be developing my semestral project for the subject programming 2 at MFF UK.